-- 8. For purposes of forming and carrying out the charged combination and conspiracy, Defendant and its co-conspirators did those things that they combined and conspired to do, including, among other things: - a. participating in meetings, conversations, and communications in the United States and elsewhere to discuss the bids and price quotations to be submitted to automobile manufacturers in the United States and elsewhere; - b. agreeing, during those meetings, conversations, and communications, on bids and price quotations to be submitted to automobile manufacturers in the United States and elsewhere;
+8. For purposes of forming and carrying out the charged combination and conspiracy, Defendant and its co-conspirators did those things that they combined and conspired to do, including, among other things:

-- c. agreeing, during those meetings, conversations, and communications, to allocate the supply of ignition coils sold to automobile manufacturers in the United States and elsewhere; - d. agreeing, during those meetings, conversations, and communications, to coordinate price adjustments requested by automobile manufacturers in the United States and elsewhere; - e. submitting bids, price quotations, and price adjustments to automobile manufacturers in the United States and elsewhere in accordance with the agreements reached; - f. selling ignition coils to automobile manufacturers in the United States and elsewhere at collusive and noncompetitive prices; - g. accepting payment for ignition coils sold to automobile manufacturers in the United States and elsewhere at collusive and noncompetitive prices; - h. engaging in meetings, conversations, and communications in the United States and elsewhere for the purpose of monitoring and enforcing adherence to the agreed-upon bid-rigging and price-fixing scheme; and - i. employing measures to keep their conduct secret, including, but not limited to, using code names and meeting at remote locations.
+- a. participating in meetings, conversations, and communications in the United States and elsewhere to discuss the bids and price quotations to be submitted to automobile manufacturers in the United States and elsewhere; - agreeing, during those meetings, conversations, and communications, on bids and price quotations to be submitted to automobile manufacturers in the United States and elsewhere; - agreeing, during those meetings, conversations, and communications, to allocate the supply of automotive parts sold to automobile manufacturers in the United States and elsewhere; - d. agreeing, during those meetings, conversations, and communications, to coordinate price adjustments requested by automobile manufacturers in the United States and elsewhere; - e. submitting certain bids, price quotations, and price adjustments to automobile manufacturers in the United States and elsewhere in accordance with the agreements reached; - f. selling automotive parts to automobile manufacturers in the United States and elsewhere at collusive and noncompetitive prices; - g. accepting payment for automotive parts sold to automobile manufacturers in the United States and elsewhere at collusive and noncompetitive prices; - h. engaging in meetings, conversations, and communications in the United agreed-upon bid-rigging and price-fixing scheme; and - employing measures to keep their conduct secret, including, but not limited to, using code names and meeting at remote locations.